Joshfairhead/Obsidian/Immanent/R3solution/R3solution.md

 - Reference library for other applications

 ## How
-Through a structured framework of interconnected modal attractors we can increase semantic resolution.
+Through a structured framework of interconnected modal attractors semantic resolution is increased.
 The foundations of any domain can be described to necessary and sufficient degrees through `fundemental triplication`; a collection of three terms in different modalities which triangulate the mode or feel of a term.

-Triples are not the only structure available but due to their ability to cover a domain in its entirity, they are desirable initial conditions.
-While triples have great `extensionality` they have relativly poor `intentionality`.
+Triples are not the only semantic structure available, but due to their ability to cover a domain in its entirity - they are desirable foundations to build upon.
+While triples have an all encompassing `extensionality`, they have relativly shallow `intentionality`.

-As higher order systems contain exponentially more terms and relationships between terms, we can say that they have an increased `intensionality` and thus greater semantic r3solution.
-This increased clarity makes the higher order systems particularly desirable to articulate as they become more pragmatic and applicable, however due to their decreased `extensionality` there is a greater quantity of them to enumerate.
+As higher order systems contain more terms and exponentially more relationships between terms, we can say that they have an increased `intensionality` and thus greater r3solution.
+This clarity makes the higher order systems particularly desirable to articulate, as they become more pragmatic and applicable, however due to their decreased `extensionality` there is a greater quantity of them to enumerate.

 ## Why
-Because not everyone has access to this degree of metaphysics.
-This is significant as metaphysical descriptions are narratives which in turn limit, or delimit, the possibility space we have access to.
-The broader and deeper the metaphysics, the greater access to potential we have.
-This library raises noetic capacity.
+Because not everyone has access to this degree of metaphysics, nor knows how to use them.
+Metaphysical descriptions are narratives which limit (or delimit) our possibility space.
+The broader and deeper the metaphysics; the greater access we have to optionality and potential.
+This library thus raises noetic capacity.

-In more concrete terms though, the semantic web is emerging and we will need to bootstrap it from somewhere.
-This library will hopefully become that corner stone from which accurate semantic systems can be built.
+In more concrete terms; the semantic web is emerging and we will need to bootstrap it from somewhere.
+This library will hopefully become the corner stone from which semantically compatible systems can be built.
+Like a search engine that works!

 ## Ethics
-We are drowning in a sea of noise, with signal scarce and scant.
+It seems like we are drowning in a sea of noise, with signal scarce and scant but distraction everywhere.
 Big tech has colonised the internet and it's time that it was deterritorialised.
-While this vendor lock in may seem ok at first glance (they give us free tools), it's equivelent to infiltrating and colonosing your mind by prescribing a symbol set.
+While this vendor lock in may seem ok at first glance (they give us free tools), the game of capture and mind control through **prescriptive** symbol sets is antiethical to life.

+This library describes it's own form as a framework but leaves the door wide open by maximising it's affordances.
+It is general and **descriptive** but if one so chooses, they may apply it prescriptivly as it has many implications and potential uses.